AO Farm: A Fascinating 20-Peso Getaway To Toong, Cebu

 In modern times, society tells us that we need to be rich as a Kardashian or a Trump to fully satisfy our desire for happiness.
 Whether you’re stalking bikini-clad celebrities on Instagram or buying fruits at a local grocery, we are urged and encouraged by our consumerism-filled world to buy our way to happiness.
 Everywhere we go, we see an array of ads and banners of products saying “buy me”.
 But the truth is, you don’t need to spend a fortune to find joy in your bustling life.
 From urban hikes and picturesque strolls to blossoming floral havens like AO Farm, there are plenty of ways to be happy, without having to drain your savings.
 As a matter of fact, some of the most purely blissful moments in my life didn’t cost me a centavo.

 For instance, I had quite a swell time a couple of days ago, even with just 100 pesos on my wallet.
-Believe it or not, I hiked an Instagram-worthy trail and cooled down on an upcoming flower hub – AO Farm – for just 20 pesos.
+Believe it or not, I hiked an Instagram-worthy trail and cooled down on an upcoming flower hub – AO Farm – for just 20 pesos (rate has increased to 50 pesos).
 And, while it wasn’t exactly mind-blowing, life-changing or extremely exciting, it still was a fun and great way to fight boredom on a chilly Saturday.

 My AO Farm experience

 Days prior to my adventure, there were a few people who were interested in joining me on my hike to AO Farm via San Carlos Heights.
 Sadly, everyone, except Raul, backed out for my weekend adventure, thanks to the mighty tropical storm, Urduja.
 With ferocious winds and seemingly endless rain, my hike to Toong wasn’t very promising, initially.